ppy/osu-wiki/wiki/Tournaments/SS/2021/en.md

 1. Spanish Showdown 2021 is a **1v1 tournament** with double-elimination bracket, which means that there will be a loser's bracket.
 2. There is no rank limit regulated to participate.
-3. Any player with Spanish flag can participate in the tournament.
+3. Any player with Spanish flag or can identify themself (e.g. with proven ID) as Spanish can participate in the tournament.
-4. Joining the tournament's [Discord server](https://discord.gg/jUDx7hJ7Xv) is mandatory to be counted as a player.
+4. Joining the tournament's [Discord server](https://discord.gg/85zFgHHBZv) is mandatory to be counted as a player.
 5. The Score System used will be **Score V2**.
 6. Players will be ranked according to the results of the qualifying phase.
 7. During the Grand Finals, if the player coming from loser's bracket win, there will be a bracket reset and both players will play again to determine the final winner.
-8. All times will be written under UTC+2.
+8. All times will be written under UTC+1.
 9. Any members of staff **apart from organisers, mappool selectors, and referees** are allowed to play.
-10. To make sure if players' registration counted, please visit the given following [statistics sheet](https://docs.google.com/spreadsheets/d/1bcPBwlT0N1Sd38_C65OWlexSIWtalU7iFF6K_QmyDEg/edit) and check the `Players` sheet.
+10. To make sure if players' registration counted, please visit the given following [statistics sheet](https://docs.google.com/spreadsheets/d/1Wmgzv8OY1_cVCFSAlTFSK4RRYaeP4pqsvyvM6kzsoEw/edit?usp=sharing) and check the `Player List` sheet.
 11. Even in a tournament scene osu! is still a game.
 Please respect each other to everyone, be friendly, and fair play.
 12. Failed scores will count.